sujato/cullavagga/dpcv-project.md

 ![alt text](/dpcv-project-files/bendall-cv-ms-diff.png "Ratana Sutta diff")

 The diff engine compares the two texts and highlights any differences.
 This is made easy when using a segmented text, as the differences are kept to each pair of lines.

+In this example, you can see several examples of the kinds of problems we are aiming to illuminate through comparing manuscripts.
+There are a fair number of differences, although they are mostly minor spelling variations.
+Sometimes these are consistent (eg. *vattavvo* vs. *vattabbo*), with readings found nowhere in modern Pali.
+Such cases may reflect a dialectical evolution within Pali, or perhaps a geographical difference.
+In other cases (eg. *kiṁ ca* vs. *kiñca*) we see the same kinds of variations found within modern texts.
+In still other cases (eg. *paṭigaṇheyyanti* vs. *paṭiggaṇheyyanti*) the difference appears to be a simple error on the part of the scribe.
+This itself is of interest, because it shows how the ancient manuscripts were not always as well edited and corrected as our modern editions.

 So the job of the proofreader will be to resolve each case where the digital texts diverge, referring back to the original manuscript for reference.

 I recommend that this process be done twice: once by comparing the two typed files of the DP-CV edition, and again by comparing the merged DP-CV file against the reference Mahāsaṅgīti edition.